Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 curl -sfL https://get.k3s.io | sh -

-a.
-Create a file called k3s-persistent-claim.yml with this content
+b.
+Create a file called k3s-persistent-claim.yaml with this content:

 apiVersion: v1